At Servier, we believe that everyone has the right to access health information that helps him/her to make informed decisions.

-Plain language is an important tool for making written and oral information easier to understand.
-It should allow users to understand the first time they read or hear it.
+Lay language is an important tool for making written and oral information easier to understand..
 Lay documents should achieve 3 objectives:

-Since 2006 in Europe, our package leaflet has reflected the results of consultations with target patient groups to ensure that it is legible, clear and easy to use.
+In Europe, our package leaflet reflects the results of consultations with target patient groups to ensure that it is legible, clear and easy to use.

 We comply with the European Commission Guidelines on Readability.